plexswap/Plexswap-Docs/tokenomics/waya/waya-tokenomics.md

 | Burned Weekly          |                    -26.25 |                -756,000 |
 | **Effective Emission** |              **<13.75\*** |           **350,000\*** |

-\*Effective Emission is in fact slightly below this amount: an additional 45,000 WAYA per day is diverted from the amount allocated to the lottery, and burned.
+\*Effective Emission might be in fact slightly below this amount.

 In addition to the above, a dynamic amount of WAYA is also [minted to the Dev address](https://bscscan.com/address/0xceba60280fb0ecd9a5a26a1552b90944770a4a0e#tokentxns) at a rate of 9.09%.
 This means that if 100 WAYA are harvested, then 9.09 WAYA is minted in addition and sent to the Dev Address.